Interior Minister Ahsan Iqbal injured in assassination attempt during Narowal corner meeting

 Interior Minister Ahsan Iqbal was shot at and injured during a corner meeting in Narowal's Kanjrur tehsil on Sunday, in what Punjab Chief Minister Shahbaz Sharif described as an "assassination attempt".

+PML-N leader Tallal Chaudhry confirmed that Iqbal's condition was stable and he was out of danger.

-The suspected shooter has been taken into custody, District Police Officer (DPO) Imran Kishwar told DawnNewsTV.
-The suspected attacker, identified as a local 20 to 22-year-old youth, shot at Iqbal with a 30-bore pistol from a distance of 20 yards.
+The suspected shooter was taken into custody.
+He was identified as a local 20 to 22-year-old youth residing in the jurisdiction of the Shah Gharib police station in Kanjrur tehsil.

-"One of the shooters has been arrested and [is] being interrogated by the police," Punjab government tweeted.
+The Punjab government, confirming the arrest, said the suspect "is being interrogated by the police".

-PML-N leader Tallal Chaudhry confirmed that Iqbal, according to initial information, was out of danger.

-CM Shahbaz said that "the ones responsible will not be able to escape the law".

 Condemnations pour in